queueit/KnownUser.V3.RubyOnRails/README.md

 ```

 ## Installation
-Queue It is distributed as a gem, which is how it should be used in your app.
+Queue It will be distributed as a gem (currently NOT AVAILABLE), which is how it should be used in your app.

 Include the gem in your Gemfile: